Listeners

 Can can start the listener by calling init_listener somewhere in our code.
 A good place to put it is the store constructor.

-NOTE: Successive calls to init_listener on the same type will replace the existing listener with the new one.
+NOTE: Successive calls to init_listener on the same type will do nothing.

 #![allow(unused)]